pixop/video-compare/README.md

 2. Keep time-shifts below a few seconds for the best experience.

 3. Seeks require re-synchronization on the closest keyframe (i.e., I-frame).

-4. Noticeable banding is expected for higher bit depth sources (only 8 bits per RGB channel is used internally).

 ## Practical tips